ikizhvatov/jlsca-tutorials/HPC.md

 # Jlsca and High-Performance Computing

 Jlsca can be run on a cluster of Linux machines.
 Here is an example tested on the [Radboud University cluster](http://wiki.science.ru.nl/cncz/index.php?title=Hardware_servers&setlang=en#.5BReken-.5D.5BCompute_.5Dservers.2Fclusters).

 The example is run from the login node on several machines in the cluster.
-The login node and the machines on the cluster share the same user home folder (mounted over NFS) where Julia is installed and trasecet is located.
+The login node and the machines on the cluster share the same user home folder (mounted over NFS) where Julia is installed and the traceset is located.

 This example uses the traceset from testcase01 of https://github.com/ikizhvatov/dpa-tools-benchmarking.